ipsy-md/docs/docs/cluster/cecile/software.md

 There are **two kinds of stacks** available:

 1. **Current stack:** A stack that is kept stable throughout one semester.
-Each semester a new stable stack is created from scratch, however the old `current stacks` are still available.
+Each semester a new stable stack is created from scratch, which means that the new `current` stack will include only new updated versions of software; however the old `current` stacks are still available.
 2. **Experimental stack**: A flexible stack that is going to be frequently updated also upon user's request.
+A software requested by a user will be added to the `experimental` stack; as soon as a new `current` stack is created the new software will also added to `current`.

 !!!
 Danger "Multiple software versions in Experimental stack"
     Continuous updating in the `experimental stack` can lead to have multiple versions of the same software (e.g. `python ~gcc@11.0` vs `python ~gcc@11.1`) in the `experimental stack`, therefore be careful to load the correct version when using the experimental stack.
 Usually back compatibility between software versions is mantained, but sometimes this might not be the case and some feature might have been changed.